lisp-mirror/clcon/README.md

 # README #

 ## What's that
 **clcon** is a cross-platform Common Lisp IDE under construction.

+Supported lisp implementation:
+- SBCL

 Supported platforms:
 - Debian 8 (32 bit) at x86 processor
 - Windows 7 (32 bit)
+- as of 2015-09-11, reported by pcchange90 to run on windows 7(64 bit) and sbcl(x86,not amd64)

-Code is completely portable and should run on other platforms too.
+Code is completely platform-independent and should run on other platforms too.
+Also it might run on other lisp implmentations, though I don't remember.
+Give it a try :)

 ## Screenshots
 [See here](https://bitbucket.org/budden/clcon/wiki/Screenshots)